What is feminist foreign policy and why is it the right move for Australia?

 While to some the concept of a feminist foreign policy might seem overly idealistic, a number of countries have already successfully adopted the concept.

 The first to do so was Sweden who, back in 2014, declared the world’s first explicitly feminist foreign policy.
-Since then, interest in the concept has grown, with 7 other countries joining Sweden including France, Canada, Luxembourg, Mexico, Spain, Libya and Germany.
+Since then, interest in the concept has grown, with 11 other countries joining Sweden including France, Canada, Luxembourg, Mexico, Spain, Libya, Chile, Germany, the Netherlands, Liberia and Colombia.

 Common in all of these countries’ feminist foreign policy commitments are: